The Grahams: History

 Riverman's Daughter was recorded in RCA studios, (then owned by Ben Folds) with Malcom Burn at the helm.
 The album was complemented with imagery by photographer David Johnson Riverman's Daughter was released digitally worldwide, on CD, and on Vinyl in the US and Canada on September 3, 2013.

 The marketing campaign, coordinated by CEN, included PR, radio promotion, video promotion, touring, sales initiatives, licensing outreach and more.

 At radio the album debuted on the Americana radio charts four different times from late 2013 to early 2014, a feat that promotion man Al Moss had never seen in his long career.
-It would eventually spend a total of 12 weeks in the Top 40.
+It spent a total of 12 weeks in the top 40.
 A number of on-air radio broadcasts were also arranged.

 In 2015 the AMA charts combined Internet radio with the terrestrial stations.
 During the Riverman's Daughter release this was not the case.
-On the Terrestrial side there were 2561 spins during the charting period and approximately 500+ spins on the internet side.
+On the terrestrial side there were 2561 spins during the charting period and approximately 500+ spins on the internet side.

-The album was supported by music videos for the songs “Revival Time,” “A Good Man,” “Down by The River,” “Cathedral Pines,” and “Marni Hawkins.”
+The album was supported by music videos for the songs "Revival Time", "A Good Man", "Down by the River", "Cathedral Pines", and "Marni Hawkins".

 In the summer and fall of 2014, and around their Australia tour, The Grahams conceived of their next creative enterprise, which again incorporated a journey through a historical American musical landscape.
-In preparation for their sophomore album the band traveled the country by rail, not only visiting iconic musical destinations, but traveling by one, as the railroad had been the conduit for inspiration for many of the forefathers of American roots music.
+In preparation for their second album, the band traveled the country by rail, not only visiting iconic musical destinations, but traveling by one, as the railroad had been the conduit for inspiration for many of the forefathers of American roots music.
 In addition, the band came up with the idea to document part of their rail journey on film, and to recreate the new songs in a live setting at iconic recording studios along the way.
 With the new album being recorded with Grammy nominated producer Wes Sharon in Norman, Oklahoma, and a documentary film and live recordings in the works, 2015 would see the release of three major creations by The Grahams; their second album Glory Bound, the musical documentary by North Mississippi Allstars' Cody Dickinson, Rattle the Hocks, and the live in studio album Rattle the Hocks.

 Prior to release a tour ensued to test the waters of the new material and show the film in club settings.
 Beginning the new year with 30A, FAI & SXSW & two shows at the AMA Music Conference.

 In 2015 the band played over 75 shows, 15 of which featured the Rattle the Hocks film as the opener.
 The band played four in-store performances and performed at the RED party at the AEC retail convention.
 During the year the band shared the stage with Ray Wylie Hubbard, Leon Russell, Parker Milsap, The Wood Brothers, and the Black Lillie’s, John Fullbright, among others.